DoWithPassion/JavaScript/JavascriptConcept.md

 - Anonymous functions are used when they are used as values.

 ## Named Function Expression
-- The below way of function is a named function expression.
+- The below the way of function is a named function expression.
 ```
 var b = function xyz(){
 console.log(2);